 So, what happens when you put this all together?

 The sum total of all this leads to a rejection of the idea of compromise, both in terms of RPG design and in the recruitment and management of gaming groups.
-Incoherent play forces participants to sit through a bunch of stuff they aren’t interested in until the game eventually addresses the stuff they are interested in – the Forge regularly pushed that old idea about traditional RPG play consisting of “twenty minutes of fun packed into four hours” – and to avoid Incoherence, you need to have everyone working to a compatible Creative Agenda.
+If you buy into the theory, the logical conclusion is that Incoherent play forces participants to sit through a bunch of stuff they aren’t interested in until the game eventually addresses the stuff they are interested in – the Forge regularly pushed that old idea about traditional RPG play consisting of “twenty minutes of fun packed into four hours” – and to avoid Incoherence, you need to have everyone working to a compatible Creative Agenda.
 And since there are only three Creative Agendas, each of them having mutually exclusive foci, this basically means that each time your group plays a game they need to be working to the exact same Creative Agenda if you want to improve that fun-to-play-time ratio – if you believe the theory, that is.

 Forge theory – and Ron in particular – are emphatic on the point that one game session cannot adequately serve multiple agendas and remain fun.
 This assumes two things: firstly, that people are only constitutionally able to find one thing fun at a time – so that the parts of a game session that do not directly serve the creative agenda you happen to be giving the highest priority to this evening cannot possibly be enjoyable to you – and secondly, that people can’t derive reciprocal enjoyment from other people’s fun, even if hails from a part of the game which isn’t necessarily to their own tastes.
 Neither of these assumptions fit my observed experiences of RPGs.
 It is true that I find that if you go into a game expecting a very specific experience, it can bug you inordinately when that precise experience isn’t delivered – but equally, I find that if I go into a game with an eye to finding my fun where it offers itself I usually end up finding that fun.
 Similarly, unless you’re playing with people who are actively unfriendly to each other and derive enjoyment from wrecking each other’s fun, usually the more other people around the table are enjoying themselves, the more fun I myself end up having simply because of the good atmosphere that establishes.